JinnyViboonlarp/app-spacy-nlp-ner/README.md

 The uncased model is created by fine-tuning the NER layer of the default spaCy model (`en_core_web_sm`) on the CoNLL 2003 English dataset, after the data is all lowercased.
 More details on how the uncased model is created could be found in [this repo](https://github.com/JinnyViboonlarp/clams-spacy-tuning-ner).

-To test the app **without** the custom-trained NER model, run the below command on your terminal.
+To test the app **without** the uncased model, run the below command on your terminal.
 The app would use the default spaCy model (`en-core-web-sm`) to do the NER task.

 ```
 $ python app.py -t input-mmif/example-transcript.json output-mmif/example-transcript.json